microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-post-roledefinitions.md

 If successful, this method returns `201 Created` response code and a new [unifiedRoleDefinition](../resources/unifiedroledefinition.md) object in the response body.

-## Example1：Create the custom role for a directory provider
+## Example 1：Create a custom role for a directory provider

 ### Request